thatimoreira/SecretMessage/docs/README-en.md

 Text encryptor/decryptor

-Made this challenge as an activity of the "Primeiras Páginas Web" ("My First Web Pages") module of the selection process for the Oracle One program offered in partnership with Plataforma Impact and Alura.
+Made this challenge as an activity of the "Primeiras Páginas Web" ("My First Web Pages") module of the selection process for the [ONE - Oracle Next Education]([ONE - Oracle Next Education | Oracle Brasil](https://www.oracle.com/br/education/oracle-next-education/)) program offered in partnership with [Plataforma Impact](https://www.linkedin.com/company/plataforma-tech/) and [Alura](https://www.alura.com.br/).